ParadigmShift1259/FRC_Robot_2021/README.md

 py -3 -m robotpy_installer install robotpy[all]
 ```
 #### 3. Deploying to the Robot
-Make sure you run this command in terminal in this project
+Make sure you run this command in terminal in this project.
-Make sure you're connected to your robot's radio
+Make sure you're connected to your robot's radio.
-While deploying, you should see the robot code turn red, then back green again
+While deploying, you should see the robot code turn red, then back green again.
-The console should output you with any print() or errors in your project
+The console should output you with any print() or errors in your project.
 ```
 py -3 robot.py deploy --nc
 ```